nextgis/docs_toolbox/source/autocad_file_schema.rst

-Layer list from DWG / DXF file
+Layer list from DWG file
 ==================================

-This tool generates a CSV containing the list of layers from a DWG or DXF file with information on geometry and feature count.
+This tool generates a CSV containing the list of layers from a DWG file with information on geometry and feature count.

 Inputs:

-* Source file in AutoCAD DWG / DXF formats
+* Source file in AutoCAD DWG formats

 Outputs: